 Valrubicin (brand name- Valstar) solution is an FDA-approved treatment for bladder cancer (carcinoma in situ; CIS).
-However, only about 1 out of 5 patients responds to treatment with valrubicin and delaying bladder surgery may lead to the spread of bladder cancer which may be life-threatening.
+However, only about 1 out of 5 patients respond to treatment with valrubicin and delaying bladder surgery may lead to the spread of bladder cancer which may be life-threatening.

 Valrubicin is an anthracycline antibiotic that is only useful in cancer chemotherapy.
 It slows or stops the growth of cancer cells in your body.

 How should I take valrubicin (Valstar)?

 Valrubicin comes as a solution (liquid) to be injected slowly through a catheter (small flexible plastic tube) into your bladder while you are lying down.
-A doctor or a health care provider will give Valrubicin solution in a medical office, hospital, or clinic.
+A doctor or a health care provider will give Valrubicin solution in a medical office, hospital, or clinic after warming it to room temperature without heating.

 You may have symptoms of an irritable bladder during or shortly after treatment with valrubicin solution such as a sudden need to urinate or leaking of urine.
 If any valrubicin solution leaks out of the bladder and gets on your skin, clean the area with soap and water.
 Also, clean spills on the floor with undiluted bleach.
 Drink plenty of fluids after receiving your treatment with valrubicin.